 - Assisting students with personal and academic concerns

 - Sharing information about campus services and events

 - Check out the Residence Life Calendar for important information on LLC openings, closings and meals.

-- View the incoming Freshmen Student Guide or Transfer/Graduate Student Guide to living on-campus.
+- View the Transfer/Graduate Student Guide to living on-campus.

 - Duquesne's Campus Residency Policy requires that freshmen and sophomores live on campus or with a parent or guardian.

 - Newly accepted students can log into DORI to learn how to get ready for their first weeks on campus.
 (You need a multipass password to log in.)